 The instructor does not use Blackboard Messages.
-Communication with students about class assignments, exams, or other information, will be done via Course Announcements.
-These will populate beneath the course title in Blackboard and a copy of the announcement will be sent to your SPC email.
-If you see an announcement in Blackboard, simply click on the title of the announcement link and it will reroute you to the specific announcement contents.
+Communication with all students about class assignments, exams, or other information, will be done via Course Announcements.
+These will automatically populate when you open the course in Blackboard Ultra.
+If you see an announcement in Blackboard, simply click on the announcement link and it will reroute you to the specific announcement contents.
 It is important that you check these announcements when they are sent out, which means frequent logging into Blackboard and your SPC email account.

-Required Materials
+Textbook & Required Materials

-All course materials (readings, videos, and media) will be provided to students in Blackboard instead of an official textbook.
+All course materials (readings, videos, and media) are free and will be provided to students in Blackboard instead of an official textbook.
 Reliable internet access and a computer and Blackboard Ultra is needed.